manantrimbakey/Salesforce-Virtual-Datatable-LWC/README.md

 ### Public Methods

 - `getSelectedRowsKeys` - Returns currently selected rows keys (if `allowRowSelection` is true), otherwise returns an empty array.
 If allRows are selected, then it will return a `String` with value `allRows`, otherwise it will return a `Set` of selected rows keys.
+**Note:** This method will not give keys when you select all rows checkbox, because it will have a performance impact to send all keys outside of this component.

 ## Limitations